-> Double glazed windows are generally harder to break than single glazed windows, and this applies to intentional breakages as well as accidental ones.
-As UPVC windows are typically more robust, it is more difficult to smash the glass in these windows, which can deter would-be intruders from trying to gain access to your property.
+Double glazed windows are generally harder to break than single glazed windows.
+This applies to intentional breakages as well as accidental ones.
+As UPVC windows are typically more robust, it is more difficult to smash the glass in these windows.
+Which can deter would-be intruders from trying to gain access to your property.

 Although casement windows often incorporate hinged, opening windows, you can opt for an alternative.
-Push-out casement windows and becoming increasingly popular, and their maximum opening width can be restricted to protect pets and young children.
+Push-out casement windows are becoming increasingly popular.
+Their maximum opening width can be restricted to protect pets and young children.

 Tilt and turn windows are particularly flexible as you can open them slightly or wide to create the right amount of ventilation.
-In fact, many tilt and turn windows include a locking facility which allows you to leave them slightly ajar without anyone being able to push them open any further.
+In fact, many tilt and turn windows include a locking facility.
+This allows you to leave them slightly ajar without anyone being able to push them open any further.
 Known as ventilation locks, these increase security and safety in the home.

 Typically, tilt and turn windows include a hinged option as well, so you can use them just like a standard casement window.
-The added versatility of tilting them open gives you extra options when it comes to ventilating and lighting your home, and they can also provide visual enhancement.
+The added versatility of tilting them open gives you extra options when it comes to ventilating and lighting your home.
+They can also provide visual enhancement.

 Often available in either casement or tilt and turn style, rotating or reversible windows are ideal if you’ve got maintenance in mind.
 Cleaning windows can be a pretty precarious job, and it may not be something you want to take on alone.
-Accessing upstairs windows can be particularly difficult, and it’s not always safe to try and climb a ladder to carry this out yourself.
+Accessing upstairs windows can be particularly difficult.
+It is not always safe to try and climb a ladder to carry this out yourself.

 With reversible or rotating windows, however, you won’t have to.
 By allowing the window to reverse or rotate, these innovative mechanisms enable homeowners to access the external glass pane easily.
 This means you can clean the windows at regular intervals and you won’t even have to step outside!

 Known for their elegance and timeless quality, sash windows have always been a popular choice with homeowners.
-Sliding vertically, UPVC sash windows are easy to use and offer all the benefits you would associate with a typical UPVC installation.
+Sliding vertically, UPVC sash windows are easy to use.
+They offer all the benefits you would associate with a typical UPVC installation.

 With so many styles and extras to choose from, it’s easy to find the perfect UPVC windows to complement your property.
-Whether you opt for awning windows, casement windows, sash windows, you can enhance them further by adding a range of trims and extras to them.
-Available in matching colours, you can ensure your internal sills and quadrant are in-keeping with the design you’ve selected, whilst external sills will match your windows seamlessly.
+Whether you opt for awning windows, casement windows or sash windows.
+You can enhance them further by adding a range of trims and extras to them.
+Available in matching colours, you can ensure your internal sills and quadrant are in-keeping with the design you’ve selected.
+Whilst external sills will match your windows seamlessly.

 June 12, 2019